IRS Notice CP2000: What is It?

 What is IRS Notice CP2000?

-We have noticed a significant increase as of late in the number of Atlanta taxpayers receiving IRS Notice CP2000 in the mail.
-This notice provides detailed information about issues that the IRS identified in their computerized review of a tax return.
+We have noticed a significant increase in the number of Atlanta taxpayers receiving IRS Notice CP2000 in the mail.
 The IRS sends this notice when information from a third party source (such as a 1099 or W-2) does not match the information the taxpayer reported on their tax return.

-1. As we have already touched on, the IRS sends a notice to the taxpayer when a tax return’s information does not match the data reported to the IRS by third parties, such as banks, vendors or employers.
+The IRS sends Notice CP2000 when a tax return’s information does not match the data reported to the IRS by third parties, such as banks, vendors or employers.

-4. The IRS provides a phone number on each notice that they send out.
-IRS telephone assistors can explain the notice and what taxpayers need to do to resolve any issues.
+The IRS provides a phone number on each notice that they send out.
+IRS telephone assistants can explain the notice and what taxpayers need to do to resolve any issues.

 Massey and Company CPA represents taxpayers who receive IRS Notices.
 To learn more, give us a call at 678-235-5460, or email us at firstname.lastname@example.org.
 You can also contact us through our website by visiting the home page.